jorgeramos2068/reactnative-app-01-todo/README.md

-This project includes a PoC sample integration with React Native using Expo CLI.
+React Native application created with Expo CLI that implements a TODO list app.